leonp/leonp.github.io/_posts/2013-04-13-library-websites-catalogues-and-their-poor-ux.md

 title: Library websites, catalogues and their poor UX
 layout: post
 category: work
+excerpt: Website and catalogue separation and search stuck in the mid-90s result in poor user experiences.
 ---
 I started working for [Suffolk Libraries][1] last week.
 Over the next few months I&#8217;ll be rebuilding our website.
 If you take a look now, you&#8217;ll see why.